 Node Queue ON/OFF Switch with Node Scanner HeartbeatClick this checkmark button to turn the Node Queue ON/OFF.
 When the Node Queue is off it stops scanning for responses from the LWSN render nodes.
 When on it continuously scans the Command Folder for ack files from the LWSN render nodes and sends commands in the corresponding job files.
 The round indicator light toggles bright or dim each time the Command Folder is scanned for ack files and the DreamLight Constellation 3D icon/logo in the upper right corner of the header will slowly spin as well.
 [NOTE: When Windows nodes are activated the Node Queue scanner currently slows down with a 30 second delay to avoid a problem where LWSN reads incorrect old commands out of the Windows SMB Network cache rather than the actual new commands from the job files.
 If a node gets stuck reporting that it’s ignoring a previous command, it means that it’s reading commands out of the Windows SMB cache rather than the job files.
 In that case just reinitialize the stuck node to re-sync the node.
 Further optimizations will be made in future updates.]

 Node ButtonsWhen a node row is selected and highlighted yellow the Reinitialize Node button becomes enabled.
 Clicking this button will send an init command to reinitialize the selected render node only.
+If the node is currently rendering than an abort command will be sent first.
+If the node was launched using the -t Time Check interval setting then it will check for and respond to the abort command based on the -t setting.
+Otherwise it will respond once it finishes rendering the current frame.
 Clicking Reintitialize All Nodes will send an init command to reinitialize all the render nodes.
 Clicking Shutdown All Nodes will send a Quit command to all render nodes causing the LWSN instances to quit.
 This will not close the Terminal/Command windows though, which will remain open on each computer and will need to be manually closed if desired.
 Once LWSN nodes are shutdown issuing a subsequent reinitialize will not start them up again, they would need to be relaunched with DLI_SNUB-Launcher on each computer to begin receiving commands again.

 DreamLight Constellation Node Queue Table Header